andreashlarsen/ML-SAScombine/README.md

 ## Credit
 The program was written by Andreas Haahr Larsen
 Input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette

+## version notes
+beta0.15: adjusted protocol for assigning background level